swiftlang/swift-evolution/proposals/0000-mathable.md

-A few of the other functions (`nearbyint`, `rint`) are fundamentally tied to the C language notion of dynamic floating-point rounding-modes, which is not modeled by Swift (and which we do not have plans to support--even if Swift adds rounding- mode control, we should avoid the C fenv model).
+A few of the other functions (`nearbyint`, `rint`) are fundamentally tied to the C language notion of dynamic floating-point rounding-modes, which is not modeled by Swift (and which we do not have plans to support--even if Swift adds rounding-mode control, we should avoid the C fenv model).
 These are deprecated.

 The remainder will not be moved into the Math module at this point, as they can be written more naturally in terms of the `FloatingPoint` API.
 We intend to